mrctms/aloneMP/README.md

 Or by default it will load audio files from `~/Music`

-You need to provide the daemon server type and the address, the default one is hostname:3777, same on the daemon
+You need to provide the daemon server address, the default one is hostname:3777, same on the daemon

-Docs for servers and servers it self is under construction

 Supported formats are <b>MP3</b>, <b>FLAC</b>, <b>OGG</b> and <b>WAV</b>

+# TODO

+- Web interface

+Since I'm not a UI guy, if anyone want make a web interface for aloneMP are welcome!<br>
+I already have a basic API server on my branch.

+Drop me an email before start the work.